caiks/WBOT02/README.md

 ./WBOT02 view_fractions model052 10

 ```
-In the case of *model* 52, only around 15% of the *slices* have not reached 85% by the third sibling.
+In the case of *model* 52, which has a multiplier of around 3, only around 15% of the *slices* have not reached 85% by the third sibling.
 That suggests that `p` is at least 85%.
 This, however, would imply that `n` is only 8, not 11.
 Worse, the binomial deviation is only 1.04 and the skew decreases to -0.65.
 This mismatch with the statistics suggests that a binomial distribution based on the *on-diagonal* to *off-diagonal* ratio is not a good model of the path length distribution while the *model* remains incomplete.

-The binomial distribution implies that the *models* will become more normal with longer mean paths.
+A binomial distribution of path lengths implies that the *models* will become more normal with longer mean paths.
 If we take `p` to be 85%, the binomial skew falls below 0.3 where `n` is greater than 42.
 For `p` equal to 90%, `n` must be greater than 79.
 So, as we move to larger *histories* and non-random modes, we can confirm that the *model* has been properly explored by checking that the higher moments are low.

 <a name="Potential_filtered_random_models"></a>